Cinder Block Foundations Vs. Poured Concrete

-In the foundation industry, the cinder block foundations versus poured concrete debate is rages on.
-It is hard to say which one is better; however, most builders choose poured walls for new homes.
-According to a survey by the Portland Cement Association, 72% of new homes with full basements are built with poured concrete wall systems while concrete block walls hold 25% of the national market.
-Each type has its advantages and drawbacks.
+Everdry Waterproofing can provide homeowners in Milwaukee, WI with a cinder block foundation or a poured concrete foundation, depending on their unique needs.
+In the foundation industry, when a cinder block foundation is compared to a concrete block foundation, it’s difficult to determine which one is better, as both types of block foundations have various benefits.
+Most builders, however, choose to use poured concrete walls for new homes.
+According to a survey by the Portland Cement Association, 72% of new homes with full basements are built with poured concrete wall systems, while concrete block walls hold 25% of the national market.
+Each foundation type has its advantages and drawbacks.

-Prior to the 1970s, cinder block foundations were the norm.
+Before the 1970s, cinder block foundations were the norm.
 Nearly every house was built with a masonry foundation.
-While the poured wall wins for lateral strength, the cinder block wall built correctly beats out poured wall for compression strength.
+While the poured wall wins for lateral strength, the cinder block wall built correctly beats a poured wall for compression strength.
 Meaning it can hold more weight on top of the foundation.
 For this reason, a cinder block wall foundation is often the choice of engineers and architects.
 A good block wall does need skilled bricklayers translating into more labor costs.
-Plus skilled masons are hard to come by.
-Block wall foundations are more prone to bowing and buckling and repairs are costly if you have to rebuild the block wall.
+Plus, skilled masons are hard to come by.
+Block wall foundations are more prone to bowing and buckling, and repairs are costly if you have to rebuild the block wall.
 While both foundation types can be completely waterproofed, block walls tend to have more leaks because of the grout lines.
-Water and weather wears down the mortar over time and causes leaks.
+Water and weather wear down the mortar over time and cause leaks.